Age Ain't Nothing but a Number: Critical reception

-In their review the New Sunday Times said: "A sort of global karma, re-adjustment of earth, the 3rd stone from the sun, where the material fuses with the spiritual universe, eventually to become one.
+In their review, the New Sunday Times said: "A sort of global karma, re-adjustment of earth, the 3rd stone from the sun, where the material fuses with the spiritual universe, eventually to become one.
 Hinged onto this oneness is this idea about Age Ain't Nothing but a Number."
 Music editors from RPM praised the album for being a "perfect female companion" to R. Kelly's 12 Play.
 The editors also felt that the album was filled with many "ear pleasing numbers" and that Aaliyah was next in line behind Whitney Houston, Mariah Carey and Toni Braxton as a "chart topping queen".
-Tonya Pendleton from The Washington Post felt that Aaliyah's voice "has the maturity of someone much older", also she thought Aaliyah stood out because of her "uniquely mellifluous tone".
-According to Pendleton "What makes her stand out is her uniquely mellifluous tone and the eloquent way she expresses the heartfelt passion of first love".
+Tonya Pendleton from The Washington Post felt that Aaliyah's voice "has the maturity of someone much older", as well as saying also she stood out because of her "uniquely mellifluous tone" and "the eloquent way she expresses the heartfelt passion of first love".
 Overall she felt that Age Ain’t Nothing but a Number "is that rarest of recordings — a collection well suited for its teenage target group, but one that even older listeners can relate to".